 Hats, caps, bandanas or other types of head coverings are not to be worn in the building.
 Nor should students have visible tattoos.
-In addition, students are not to wear jewelry (excluding watches and medical bracelets), excessive makeup, bright lip color, or colored nail polish.
+In addition, students are not to wear jewelry (excluding watches and medical bracelets), excessive make-up or bright lip color.
+If worn, nail polish must be a natural color.
 Hair should not obstruct vision and should not be of a radical/sub-culture color or style.